MarekBrzezinski/Forowo/README.md

-# Projekt strony firmy FO/RO/WO
+# Project of website to FO/RO/WO
+## The name FO/RO/WO is an abbreviation of the first letters of three Polish words:

-- FO jak Foteliki
+- FO / Foteliki (child safty seat)
-- RO jak Rowerki
+- RO / Rowerki (children's bicycle)
-- WO jak Wózki
+- WO / Wózki (stroller)

 **Demo**

 https://marekbrzezinski.github.io/Forowo/

-*Opis projektu*

-FO/RO/WO jest początkującą firmą chcącą budować rozwiązania sheringowe w zakresie produktów dla rodziców dzieci w wieku do lat 5.
+*Prodject descripion*

+FO/RO/WO is a start-up that wants to sharing products for parrnets of children up to five years old.